VanessaMora702/Event-Booking/README.md

          2) npm install --save react-rounter-dom description of package: helps route files maintaing single page application, react router will watch for
                                     changes in the url and render different components to the screen.
+    STEPS TO REDUCE AMOUNT OF REQUESTS CALLED
+        1) npm install --save dataloader description of package: is a generic utility to be used as part of your application's data fetching layer to provide a simplified and consistent API over various remote data sources such as databases or web services via batching and caching.

     WHAT IS GRAPHQL:
         GraphQL is basicly a specification that defines query language which clients can send in